 Here are some of the ways that you can make a difference everyday:

-–Microbeads: Check your personal care products (like shampoo, facewash, and even toothpaste) to see if they have polyethylene or polystyrene in the ingredient list and if they do try using an alternative. http://www.beatthemicrobead.org/ has more information on ingredients and products
+–Microbeads: Check your personal care products (like shampoo, facewash, and even toothpaste) to see if they have polyethylene or polystyrene in the ingredient list and if they do try using an alternative.
+Head here for more information on ingredients and products.

 –Be Whale Wise: As stunning as these animals are we can never forget that when we see them in the water we have entered into their home.
 Remember to stay at least 200m away from any and all wild cetaceans-this includes when you are on a boat, in the water or with a drone.
-See http://www.bewhalewise.org/ for full list of guidelines.
+See Be Whale Wise for full list of guidelines.

 –Contact Your Local Representative: Wherever you are in the world you have a say!
-Contact your local MLA, MP, Congressperson or whomever to let them know what is important to you.
-Google is your best bet for finding your representative, in BC use: https://www.leg.bc.ca/contact-us, http://www.chamber.ca/resources/contact-your-mp/ in Canada and https://www.house.gov/representatives/find-your-representative for Congress members.
+Contact your local MLA, MP, Congressperson or whoever may represent you to let them know what is important to you.
+Google is your best bet for finding your representative: in BC, in Canada and Congress members.

 –Sustainable Seafood: Many fishing practices are dangerous and unsustainable.
 Some of the most dangerous of all are ghost nets because they catch completely indiscriminately.
 Ghost gear entangles and kills an estimated 136,000 whales, seals, and other marine mammals annually, and likely millions more animals with lower profiles: fish, crustaceans, turtles, and birds.
-Be sure to check out Ocean Wise (in Canada) and Seafood watch (in the USA) and SeaChoice for a full list of safe and sustainable options.
-Check out our animal in distress page (http://whale-tales.org/animals-in-distress/) to see what a distressed animal looks like and the appropriate numbers to call and actions to take worldwide.
+Be sure to check out Ocean Wise (in Canada) and Seafood Watch (in the USA) or SeaChoice for a full list of safe and sustainable options.
+Check out our Animals in Distress page to see what a distressed or entangled animal looks like and the appropriate numbers to call and actions to take worldwide.

 –Marine Debris: Properly disposing of your waste is the best way to ensure it stays out of marine environments.
 Recycling, composting or just properly throwing away garbage at all times will help decrease the amount of debris found in the oceans.
 When you are able to do so safely, pick up any litter you may find (near the water or anywhere else) and ensure it is disposed of and cannot be blown away.